Localization for Chern-Simons on Circle Bundles via Loop Groups: The Beasley-Witten Construction Revisited

 Since the adjoint orbit $\orbit_{\tilde \alpha}(z)$ is automatically a Hamiltonian $\gauge_{\tilde Q}$-space, with moment map $\delta(z) \mathcal{U}$, we expect that this path integral should factorize into components

 This factorization can be seen in the results of BW, where it is shown that in the presence of a Wilson loop at $z$, the path integral measure localizes around singular Yang-Mills connections with monodromy $\exp(\Ri \alpha)$ around the puncture at $z$.
-This will be captured in a localization formula for the measure $\mathrm{DH}_{\connections_{\tilde Q} \times \orbit_{\tilde \alpha}}$.
-We explore this approach in detail in \cite{CSYMII}.
+This should be captured in a potential localization formula for the measure $\mathrm{DH}_{\connections_{\tilde Q} \times \orbit_{\tilde \alpha}}$.
+We will leave this for future investigation.